Sathwikak96/IMAGE-PROCESSING/README.md

 <br>

-10.Develop a program to read image using URL ?<br>
+10. Develop a program to read image using URL ?<br>
 from skimage import io<br>
 import matplotlib.pyplot as plt<br>
 url='https://user-images.githubusercontent.com/97940151/178218434-d67a06a1-3c12-40d7-bfc4-b126dbd88665.png